This quiche with creamy leeks and crisp pancetta is a wonderful addition to Sunday brunch!

 Instructions

-- Add flour and salt to the bowl of a food processor fitted with a standard blade; pulse 2-3 times.
+- Make the dough.
+Add flour and salt to the bowl of a food processor fitted with a standard blade; pulse 2-3 times.
 Add butter and pulse several times until a pea-sized mixture forms.
 With the motor running, pour in water, continue to process until a ball forms.

-- Lightly flour a work surface.
+- Roll the crust.
+Lightly flour a work surface.
 Roll dough into a circle to fit your pie pan.
 Place dough in the pie pan; flute the edges if your pie pan does not have a natural curve to it.
 Refrigerate until ready to assemble quiche.

-- Place eggs in a large bowl, whisk until all yolks are broken.
+- Make the egg mixture.
+Place eggs in a large bowl, whisk until all yolks are broken.
 Add half & half, salt and pepper; whisk until blended.
 Add cheese, leeks, pancetta, cardamom and parsley.
 Mix well.

-- Pour egg mixture into the prepared pie crust.
+- Prepare and bake.
+Pour egg mixture into the prepared pie crust.
 Cook for 40 minutes or until a knife comes out clean.
 Cool slightly before serving.

 Leeks and pancetta go so well together.
 This looks great!